tsnl/qy/doc/rambles-pt1-base.md

 **WHY:** a PL for iteration and prototyping that runs faster than Python.

 When writing prototypes...
-- must be able to write code quickly-- cannot write boilerplate or appease a type-system (quick-n-dirty)
+- must be able to write code quickly-- want **duck typing**
-    - dynamic typing is a way to do generics.
+    - (REVISION) duck-typing is inefficient, because all data must resolve core attributes at run-time via a type-independent interface
+    - instead, gun for manifest typing with interfaces and implementation (like Go)
 - want low-level memory access
     - numpy for Python is a step in the right direction
     - C-level data-types => can directly interface with C programs